Unmissable Things to Do in Guanajuato, Mexico

 Husband to Mexico’s most famous artist Frida Kahlo, and a brilliant artist in his own right, Diego Rivera was actually born in Guanajuato and you can visit this childhood home which has now been turned into a museum.

-There are a few fruit vendors selling a wide range of amazing fruit from the region including mango, lychees and apricots.
-It’s the perfect excuse to fill your body with vitamins while travelling.
+There are a few fruit vendors selling a wide range of amazing fruit from the region including mango, lychees, and apricots.
+It’s the perfect excuse to fill your body with vitamins while traveling.

-One of the best places to start is at Teatro Juarez where you can go in and enquire about what’s on when you’re visiting.
+One of the best places to visit in Guanajuato is Teatro Juarez where you can go in and enquire about what’s on when you’re visiting.
 It’s good to know that performances are most likely going to be in Spanish so if you don’t know the language, opt for a concert instead of a play.

 City planning in Guanajuato is some of the most unique in the world and the city is a mad mixture of crisscrossing roads and tunnels.
 They make following Google Maps or Waze a little confusing.

-In the centre of the city, you’ll see a few bridges from which you can descend down into the tunnels.
+In the center of the city, you’ll see a few bridges from which you can descend down into the tunnels.

 Don’t miss this hacienda’s vast gardens.
 The gardens here seem to go on forever and the lush vegetation and tall palms make the perfect place to wander around and get lost in for a few hours.